apurva-shukla/self-hosted-website/_posts/automating-my-weekly-digest.md

   return data.bookmarks;
 };
 ```
-One interesting snag I hit here was that the API response didn't match what I expected.
-The bookmarks were in a `bookmarks` array, not an `items` array as I had initially coded for.
-This was a quick fix, but a good reminder to always log and validate the shape of external API responses.

-The script then filters these bookmarks, only keeping ones that I've explicitly tagged with `website`.
+I don't want to upload all the random stuff I read, so this scipt filters these bookmarks for ones that I explicitly tagged with `website`.

 ```typescript
 const filteredBookmarks = allBookmarks.filter((bookmark) =>